Perspective | Washington chose to wait on a franchise QB. It’s making for a very bleak season.

 Washington’s 2-6 record, after a wretched 17-10 loss to the Denver Broncos, is nothing like the one it had at this point last season.
-Then, at least, there was reason to think Washington was building for something.
-Right now, it’s a team with a fill-in quarterback seemingly headed nowhere — one that might find itself desperate at year’s end to find the passer it needs to lead it forward, and without certainty that the lineup it has assembled around the quarterback is ready to contend.
+Then, at least, there was reason to think Washington was building something.
+Right now, it’s a team with a fill-in quarterback seemingly headed nowhere — one that might find itself desperate at year’s end to find the passer it needs to lead it forward and without certainty that the lineup it has assembled around the quarterback is ready to contend.

-At least games like Sunday’s — in which Washington allowed five sacks, had two passes intercepted, had two field goals blocked and fumbled twice — would be worth watching if the team had the player who could be its future savior.
-Instead, Washington played another sloppy game that ended with one last Heinicke heave — only made possible after Denver had given Washington a final possession and another chance to tie the game — out of the Empower Field end zone, far from the reach of any of his receivers.
+At least games such as Sunday’s — in which Washington allowed five sacks, had two passes intercepted, had two field goals blocked and fumbled twice — would be worth watching if the team had the player who could be its future savior.
+Instead, Washington played another sloppy game that ended with one last Heinicke heave — only made possible after Denver had given Washington a final possession and another chance to tie the score — out of the Empower Field end zone, far from the reach of any of his receivers.

 Looking at the line of Washington players slumping toward the locker room after another sluggish defeat, one had to wonder how Rivera is ever going to find the quarterback who will push this team forward.
 Eventually, he is going to have to take a chance on someone.
 The time to be careful is running out.

 Had Rivera been standing outside the stadium’s south end about two hours before the game, he would have seen a party celebrating the time another team in a similar situation took a gamble and won a Super Bowl.
-The party was for Peyton Manning, he of 71,940 passing yards, two Super Bowl titles and five MVPs, who was about to be honored with his own stone pillar in a plaza outside the stadium where the franchise’s most important people are honored.
+The party was for Peyton Manning, he of 71,940 passing yards, two Super Bowl titles and five MVP awards, who was about to be honored with his own stone pillar in a plaza outside the stadium where the franchise’s most important people are honored.

 It was designed to be a coronation, but it might also be the best recent example of a team taking a chance on a broken-down quarterback in the belief he could be the one to inspire a desperate franchise.

 Manning smiled.
 He waved.
 He pulled the orange cord that held the shroud in place.
 The crowd roared.
-Few of them likely remembered how unlikely this all seemed on the day in March 2012 that Manning called Broncos President John Elway and said he wanted to come to Denver.
+Surely few of them remembered how unlikely this all seemed on the day in March 2012 that Manning called Broncos President John Elway and said he wanted to come to Denver.

 What does it take to find a franchise quarterback?
 One who can win big and bring greatness and Super Bowls?
-Sometimes it’s hope and belief and the guts to try something risky.
+Sometimes it takes hope and belief and the guts to try something risky.

-The Broncos had won the AFC West in 2011 behind a dominating defense and an offense rebuilt midseason to accommodate the unique (and limited) skills of quarterback Tim Tebow.
-Though Denver had won a playoff game that year, it seemed more of a miraculous achievement — with a limited quarterback who was an Internet sensation but far from the kind of player who could take Denver to the places Elway had during his Hall of Fame career as the team’s quarterback in the 1980s and 1990s.
+The Broncos had won the AFC West in 2011 behind a dominant defense and an offense rebuilt midseason to accommodate the unique (and limited) skills of quarterback Tim Tebow.
+Though Denver had won a playoff game that season, it seemed more of a miraculous achievement — with a quarterback who was an Internet sensation but far from the kind of player who could take Denver to the places Elway did during his Hall of Fame career as the team’s quarterback in the 1980s and 1990s.

 Elway wanted someone who could take the Broncos to the Super Bowl.
 He wanted a star.
 He wanted a leader.